 No matter if you are just starting out or are an experienced veteran of the sport, there is something for everyone when it comes to lacrosse.
 With its dynamic blend of athleticism and strategy, it's no wonder why so many people enjoy this amazing game.
 If you’re looking for a way to stay active while having fun with your friends or just want something new to try out, lacrosse is definitely worth looking into.

-So lace up your cleats, grab your stick, and join the thousands of people who love playing this awesome game!
+So lace up your cleats, grab your stick, and join the thousands of people who love playing lacrosse!
 With its rich history and bright future ahead of it, lacrosse is sure to remain one of America’s most beloved pastimes for years to come.